Open eCard build on Raspbian Buster fails due to invalid certificate

 There are three things in use with this server that have been known to cause trouble in the past.
 TLS 1.3, SNI and EC certificates.
 A look at a tcpdump capture might reveal if any of those things is a problem here.

-RE: Open eCard build on Raspbian Buster fails due to invalid certificate - Added by Burkhard Austermühl about 4 years ago
+RE: Open eCard build on Raspbian Buster fails due to invalid certificate - Added by Burkhard Austermühl over 4 years ago

 tcpdump und Wireshark sind mehr etwas zu heavy für meinen Versuch, die Open eCard auf dem raspi zum Laufen zu bringen.
 Ich habe versucht, anders an mehr Informationen zu kommen, und gesehen, dass die von Maven/Java nicht ladbare XML-Datei bcprov-jdk15on-1.62.pom (die man im Browser ganz normal anschauen kann) einen sonderbaren Eintrag enthält: